Home How-to How to know which Apple Watch you have

 How do I know if my Apple Watch is refurbished?

-You can determine if your Apple Watch is refurbished by examining the model number.
+Examining the model number can help you determine if your Apple Watch is refurbished.
 If the model number starts with M, it was bought new from Apple.
 If it begins with F, it was refurbished by Apple or a carrier.
-And if it begins with N, it is a replacement device provided by Apple.
+If it begins with N, it is a replacement device provided by Apple.

 More interesting reads to check out: